7.5 MAMA Operation and Feasibility Considerations

 Figure 7.20: NUV-MAMA Dark Current after SM4.

 Instead we found initial dark count rates for the NUV-MAMA as high as 0.016 counts/pix/s (Figure 7.20).
 As was the case before SM4, the dark current shows short time scale variations that depend exponentially on the detector temperature, with the overall level also varying on longer time scales.
 However, for the new component of the dark current, the decay time-scale appears to be much longer than the one to two weeks previously seen.
 Initially the excess dark current appeared to be declining with an e-folding time of about 100 days; however over subsequent months, the rate of decline has continued to slow.
 By mid-2010 the dark rate was fluctuating between about 0.0025 and 0.0042 counts/pix/s, and it appears that additional significant declines will take years rather than months.
-For planning purposes and the STIS ETCs, we will adopt a mean NUV-MAMA dark current of 0.0013 counts/pix/s for mid-Cycle 32 (April 2025).
+For planning purposes and the STIS ETCs, we will adopt a mean NUV-MAMA dark current of 0.0011 counts/pix/s (December 2025).
 Updates on the current state of the dark current are posted on the STIS MAMA dark monitor pages.

 FUV-MAMA Dark Current